Section508Coordinators/Dev-Automation/examples/pa11y/pa11y-advanced-project1/readme.md

 In a git bash window, run the following command from the /bin/ directory:

-`node custom-pa11y.js -s http://coc.kciprojects.com/xml/kci-sitemap.xml -h --HTML_Report -x '.*(pdf|jpg|png)$'`
+`node custom-pa11y.js -s https://section508coordinators.github.io/Dev-Automation/sitemaps/test-sitemap.xml -h HTML_Report -x '.*(pdf|jpg|png)$'`

-This will run an accessibility test against a test web site of multiple web pages and create a folder with the name "***--HTML_Report***" within the  "\bin\\" folder.
+This will run an accessibility test against a test web site of multiple web pages and create a folder with the name "***HTML_Report***" within the  "\bin\\" folder.
 Opening the index.html of that report will present you with test results and scoring.

 ## Pre-configured examples

-The /bin/ directory contains multiple "custom-pa11y" files that showcase different features via their configuration settings as follows:
+The ""\bin\\" directory contains multiple "custom-pa11y" files that showcase different features via their configuration settings as follows:

-- **Script 1 (01-custom-pa11y.js)**:
+- **Script : 01-custom-pa11y.js**:

-  Use the following syntax for this script:`node 01-custom-pa11y.js -h --HTML_Report -x '.*(pdf|jpg|png)$'`This script presents the following:
+  - <u>Description</u>: This script does the following:

-  - Uses the "runners:" option to specify the HTML CodeSniffer ruleset to use for testing.
+    - Uses the "runners:" option to specify use of the *HTML CodeSniffer* ruleset for testing.
 No rules are ignored, so testing is done using the full range of rules.
-  - Uses the "urls:" option and tests against 5 URLs that are hard-coded inside the script, as opposed to pointing to a sitemap file.
+    - Uses the "urls:" option and tests against 10 embedded URLs that are hard-coded inside the script, as opposed to pointing to an external sitemap file for URLs to test.
-  - Uses the "standards:" option, this example uses the WCAG AA rules for HTML CodeSniffer.
-The HTML CodeSniffer ruleset is set via the "runners:" option.
+    - Uses the "standards:" option configured to use WCAG AA rules for HTML CodeSniffer.
+The HTML CodeSniffer ruleset is set via the "runners:" option as described above.
-  - Finally in the absence of the -h switch on the command, this example writes the test results to the *command window*.
+    - In the absence of the -h switch on the command, this example writes the test results to the *command window* for each URL tested.

-- **Script 2 (02-custom-pa11y.js):**
+  - <u>Syntax</u>: `node 01-custom-pa11y.js`

+- **Script: 02-custom-pa11y.js:**

-  Use the following syntax for this script:`node 02-custom-pa11y.js`This script presents the following:
+  - <u>Description</u>: This script does the following:

-  - Uses the "runners:" option to specify the axe-core ruleset to use for testing.
+    - Uses the "runners:" option to specify the *axe-core* ruleset to use for testing.
 No rules are ignored, so testing is done using the full range of rules.
-  - Uses the "urls:" option and tests against 1 URL that is hard-coded inside the script, as opposed to pointing to a sitemap file.
+    - Uses the "urls:" option and tests against the 10 embedded URLs that are hard-coded inside the script, as opposed to pointing to an external sitemap file.
-  - Finally in the absence of the -h switch on the command, this example writes the test results to the *command window*.
+    - In the absence of the -h switch on the command, this example writes the test results to the *command window* for each URL tested.

+  - <u>Syntax</u>: `node 02-custom-pa11y.js`

-- **Script 3 (03-custom-pa11y.js):**
+- **Script 3: 03-custom-pa11y.js:**

-  Use the following syntax for this script:`node 03-custom-pa11y.js -s http://coc.kciprojects.com/xml/kci-sitemap.xml -h --HTML_Report -x '.*(pdf|jpg|png)$' `This script presents the following:
+  - <u>Description</u>: This script does the following:

-  - Uses the "runners:" option to specify both the axe-core and HTML CodeSniffer rulesets to be used for testing.
-No rules are ignored, so testing is done using the full range of all rules from both rulesets.
+    - Uses the "runners:" option to specify both the *axe-core* and the *HTML CodeSniffer* rulesets to be used for testing.
+No rules are ignored for either ruleset, so testing is done using the full range of all rules from both rulesets.
-  - Uses the "-s" switch to override the hard coded URLs within the script but rather use a sitemap.xml file to  specify the URLs to test with.
-  - Finally using the -h switch on the command, this example writes the test results to an HTML report as opposed to the *command window*.
-Reports will write to the "/bin/" folder using the report name specified in the command switch ("HTML_Report").
-- **Script 4 (04-custom-pa11y.js):**
-  Use the following syntax for this script:`node 04-custom-pa11y.js -s http://coc.kciprojects.com/xml/kci-sitemap.xml -h --HTML_Custom-Rules-Report -x '.*(pdf|jpg|png)$' `This script presents the following:
-  - Uses the "runners:" option to specify both the axe-core and HTML CodeSniffer rulesets to be used for testing.
-  - Uses the "ignore" option to specific rules to ignore for both rulesets specififed
-  - Uses the "-s" switch to override the hard coded URLs within the script but rather use a sitemap.xml file to  specify the URLs to test with.
+    - Uses the "-s" switch to identify an external sitemap.xml file containing the URLs with which to test.
     - Using the -h switch on the command, this example writes the test results to an HTML report as opposed to the *command window*.
+Reports will write to the "\bin\" folder using the report name specified in the command switch shown in the syntax example below.

+  - <u>Syntax</u>: Use the following syntax for this script:`node 03-custom-pa11y.js -s https://section508coordinators.github.io/Dev-Automation/sitemaps/test-sitemap.xml -h HTML_Report -x '.*(pdf|jpg|png)$' `This script presents the following:

+- **Script 4:  04-custom-pa11y.js:**

+  - <u>Description</u>: This script does the following:
+    - Uses the "runners:" option to specify both the *axe-core* and the *HTML CodeSniffer* rulesets to be used for testing.
+    - Uses the "ignore:" option to specify rules to ignore for both rulesets so as to use preferred rules for testing
+    - Uses the "-s" switch to identify an external sitemap.xml file containing the URLs with which to test.
-Reports will write to the "/bin/" folder using the report name specified in the command switch ("HTML_Custom-Rules-Report").
+    - Using the -h switch on the command, this example writes the test results to an HTML report as opposed to the *command window*.
+Reports will write to the "\bin\\" folder using the report name specified in the command switch shown in the syntax example below.
+  - <u>Syntax</u>: Use the following syntax for this script:`node 04-custom-pa11y.js -s https://section508coordinators.github.io/Dev-Automation/sitemaps/test-sitemap.xml -h HTML_Report -x '.*(pdf|jpg|png)$' `

 ---